-Our favorite feature of the Chase Sapphire Preferred (link to bonus mile offer application) is the ability to transfer points 1:1, most of the time instantly, into several lucrative airline and hotel point programs.
+Our favorite feature of the Chase Sapphire Preferred® Card is the ability to transfer points 1:1, most of the time instantly, into several lucrative airline and hotel point programs.
 They include

 Here’s how the transfer works…